Chris Froome admits he is lucky to be alive after horror crash

 Screengrab taken from the Twitter feed of Chris Froome who has admitted he is lucky to be alive after crashing on Wednesday.
 Photograph: @chrisfroome/PA Wire

-The four-time Tour de France winner crashed at close to 35mph during his fourth-stage reconnaissance at the Criterium du Dauphine on Wednesday.
+The four-time Tour de France winner crashed at nearly 35mph during his fourth-stage reconnaissance of the Criterium du Dauphine on Wednesday.

+Lying in his hospital bed, Froome also paid tribute to cycling fans following his life-threatening crash.

 “I know how lucky I am to be here today and how much I owe to all the paramedics and medical staff on the race,” said Froome in a post published on the Team Ineos website.